Skip to Content

 Purpose and Criteria for Selection:

-Established in 1989, this award honors an individual, institution, or organization that promotes greater public awareness, appreciation, or support of archival activities or programs.
+The J. Franklin Jameson Archival Advocacy Award honors an individual, institution, or organization that promotes greater public awareness, appreciation, or support of archival activities or programs.
 The individual's or institution's contributions may take the form of advocacy, publicity, legislation, financial support, or a similar action that fosters archival work or raises public consciousness of the importance of archival work.
 Contributions should have broad, long-term impact at the regional level or beyond.
-Up to three awards may be given each year.

 Eligibility: